WSJ Opinion: Iranian terror arrived in U.S. but Biden ’emboldens Iran’ by ignoring it

 “So far, President Biden has proved Khomeini prescient,” the two write.
 “His cowed stance is dangerous not only for those residing within the U.S. but for liberty’s advocates all around the world.
 The plot to kidnap an American citizen from New York has thus far gone unrecognized and uncondemned by Mr. Biden.”

-However, Secretary of State Anthony Blinken did draw attention to Alinejad in a tweet.
+However, Secretary of State Antony Blinken did draw attention to Alinejad in a tweet.
 “The one tweet that did come from Secretary of State Antony Blinken didn’t even name Iran as the perpetrator or mention that an American citizen had been threatened on U.S. soil,” they wrote.

 As a result, according to Mohebbi Blinken “still falls short of addressing the real threat.”
 The secretary didn’t even mention that she was targeted for a kidnapping while living in the United States.